-Having an image to begin with that has a big enough resolution is the best recipe for resizing an image effectively, and will mean better quality when increasing its size.
-At the Stock Photo Secrets Shop (https://shop.stockphotosecrets.com/) our stock photo image sizes are big and definitely big enough for you to print confidently at A3 size with 300dpi or 6’ x 6‘ at 72dpi.
+Having an image, to begin with, that has a big enough resolution is the best recipe for resizing an image effectively and will mean better quality when increasing its size.
+At Stockphotos.com, the stock photo image sizes are big and big enough for you to print confidently at A3 size with 300 or 6’ x 6‘ at 72dpi.

 A technique that may work for you is to try “stair interpolation.”
-This concept has you increasing the size of the image in small increments instead of one big change.
+This concept has you increase the size of the image in small increments instead of one big change.

-There are other software programs such as Vector Magic, that will take your raster image and convert it to vector.
+There are other software programs, such as Vector Magic, that will take your raster image and convert it to a vector.
 Once an image is converted into a vector, you can resize the image in any way you need, but changing your image into a vector image isn't necessarily a good solution for all of your photos.
-You may want to start with the free download prior to purchasing the software to see if it is right for you.
+You may want to start with the free download before purchasing the software to see if it is right for you.

 Good Luck Blowing it Up!

-Unfortunately, you may not always get the biggest size image that you need, whether it is from a client you are doing a project for or perhaps a mistake you made when purchasing from a stock photo agency.
+Unfortunately, you may not always get the biggest size image you need, whether the lower-quality image is from a client you are doing a project for or a mistake you made when purchasing from a stock photo agency.

-Sometimes it might be better to go back to the drawing board and get a large image that will allow you to play with image resizing without affecting its quality.
-If you are looking for something economical, we have a great deal right now that gives you 200 XXL stock photos, vectors, and fonts for just $99, which will allow you to print confidently at A3 size with 300dpi or 6’ x 6‘ with 72dpi.
+Sometimes it might be better to return to the drawing board and get a large image that allows you to play with image resizing without affecting its quality.
+If you are looking for something economical, we know of a great deal right now that gives you 200 XXL stock photos, vectors, and fonts for just $99, which will allow you to print confidently at A3 size with 300dpi or 6’ x 6‘ with 72dpi.

 While software options are available, it doesn’t guarantee you’ll get a good enough image without pixelation.
-Using image-editing programs like Photoshop, or Blow Up 3, and if it’s a graphic try using Vector Magic.
-All of these might work for you, but don’t expect them to be higher resolution image size!
+Use image-editing programs like Photoshop, AI Image Enlarger, or Blow Up 3, and if it’s a graphic, try using the Art setting at AI Image Enlarger.
+All of these might work for you, but don’t expect them to be higher-resolution image sizes!